-1955: Bo Diddley recorded his first single “Bo Diddley” at Universal Recording Studios in Chicago for Checker Records.
-It was the first recording to introduce African rhythms into rock and roll directly through the use of the patted juba beat, and that summer, the song went to #1 on the Billboard R&B chart.
+1955: Bo Diddley recorded his first single, “Bo Diddley,” at Universal Recording Studios in Chicago for Checker Records.
+It was the first recording to introduce African rhythms into rock and roll music directly through the use of the patted juba beat, and that summer, the song went to #1 on the Billboard R&B chart.

 1961: “Walk Right Back” by The Everly Brothers was at #1 on the UK singles chart for the first of three weeks.
 The record reached #7 on the US charts.

-1963: The Four Seasons started a three week run at the top Billboard Hot 100 with their third straight #1 hit, “Walk Like a Man.”
+1963: The Four Seasons started three weeks at the top Billboard Hot 100 with their third straight #1 hit, “Walk Like a Man.”

 1964: The Beatles joined the Equity actors’ union minutes before they began shooting their first film, the then-untitled project which later became known as A Hard Day’s Night.
 At London’s Paddington Station, they boarded a specially-hired train to Minehead and back, where for the next three days, scenes were filmed in the cramped setting.
 George took a liking to one of the actresses on set, Pattie Boyd, and the two were married two years later.